sinusphi/venvipy/README.rst

 Prerequisits
 ------------

-Currently *VenviPy* is designed to work on Linux OS only (maybe a Windows port could come somtime in the future)
+Currently *VenviPy* is aimed at *NIX systems (maybe a Windows port could come somtime in the future)

 If you want to run *VenviPy* using your operating system's Python (3.3+) make sure the packages ``python3-venv`` and ``python3-pip`` are